Students on joint degrees

 Studying more than one subject at the University

-As a student at the University of Leicester, you will be on one of our pathways, taking either one subject or two subjects in combination.
-These pages provide information for students who are taking two subjects either as a joint degree or taking a major and minor combination.
+As a student at the University of Leicester, you will be on one of our pathways, taking either one subject or two subjects in combination as a joint degree.

 By choosing to study two subjects, you will gain an outstanding depth and breadth of knowledge.
-If you are on a joint degree, your time will roughly be split equally between the two subjects and what you learn in one subject complements and enhances what you learn in the other.
-If you are doing a Major/Minor degree, you study a core area in depth (your major subject), while also exploring an additional area (your minor subject).
+Your time will roughly be split equally between the two subjects and what you learn in one subject complements and enhances what you learn in the other.

 Academic support for your studies

-All students will have a Personal Tutor who is there to provide you with personal support, advice and guidance who will be in the department for your Major and usually for the first subject for your Joint degree.
+All students will have a Personal Tutor who is there to provide you with personal support, advice and guidance who will usually be in the department teaching the first subject for your Joint degree.
 Your Personal Tutor should be the first point of contact for anything related to your studies and you should meet with them regularly.
 However, if you have specific questions relating to modules taken in your other department, you might find it helpful to contact a tutor on that module.